For the UK to lead the world in conducting and promoting rigorous research.

 UKRN consists of a Steering Group, Local Networks (led by Local Network Leads), Institutions (represented by Institutional Leads) and a Stakeholder Engagement Group (comprising full and affiliate external stakeholders).
 The Steering Group is advised by an external Advisory Board comprising senior academics from the international research community.
 A schematic of the structure of UKRN is shown here, and is intended to reflect the mutually supporting elements of the Network.

-The Steering Group, which currently comprises Marcus Munafò, Chris Chambers, Alexandra Collins, Laura Fortunato, and Malcolm Macleod, is responsible for the overall coordination of UKRN activity and strategy.
+The Steering Group, which currently comprises Marcus Munafò (Chair), Alexandra Collins, Chris Chambers, Etienne Roesch, Laura Fortunato, and Malcolm Macleod, is responsible for the overall coordination of UKRN activity and strategy.
 It is supported by a part-time administrator.
 The Steering Group reports to the Local Network Leads and Institutional Leads, and to the Stakeholder Engagement Group, by means of an annual report (in July) and meeting (in March).
 The current Steering Group will continue until March 2022; the membership of the Steering Group and a process for appointing new members will be developed from March 2021.

 UKRN structure, with Local Network Leads (coordinating local network activity), Institutional Leads (working in partnership with Local Network Leads), Steering Group, Stakeholder Engagement Group and Advisory Board.